Transportation and Parking

-Metra is currently operating an alternate weekday schedule to adjust for the reduced number of riders due to the consequences of the pandemic.
+Metra is currently operating an alternate weekday schedule to adjust for the reduced number of riders.
 See the schedule here.

 In addition to the nearly 145,000 people who call Naperville home, millions of people visit Naperville each year to enjoy our unique blend of big-city amenities and small-town charm.
 Naperville's downtown offers an array of shopping, dining and cultural activities to fit every budget.
 From well-known retail stores to unique boutiques, Naperville's eclectic mix of shops beckons even the most hesitant shopper.
 World-class parks and unique cultural opportunities make Naperville the destination of choice for both residents and visitors.
 On a nice day, thousands of people come into town to stroll along the picturesque Riverwalk, play at Centennial Beach or enjoy a free outdoor concert.

 There are several transportation options available to residents, visitors and those who work in and around the City, including Pace Bus, Metra and Amtrak.
 There are also three public parking decks and more than half a dozen surface parking lots with spaces available at all times of day or night.